Les Chocolats de Chloé

 Catherine Goulet, the founder of Avanaa chocolates is a geologist by trade.
 Catherine was working in Bay James in Northern Quebec when her partner and her decided to take a year off and travel the world.
 Catherine was already experimenting with roasting cocoa beans and making chocolate in her home for personal consumption so she decided to visit chocolate-producing countries in Asia and South America during her year of travelling to learn more about her favourite product.
 Upon her return to Montreal, she founded the Avanaa bean-to-bar chocolate factory where she uses only single plantation cocoa beans from fair trade farmers in Columbia, the Dominican Republic and Ecuador.
 Avanaa is one of the first and only bean-to-bar chocolate makers in Canada.
 Catherine produces a small collection of excellent bars in her Villeray workshop, which you can visit to learn more and to have a chat with the very passionate Catherine.

-Véronique Ethier is the founder of the Plateau’s funky chocolate shop, Noir Chocolat opened in 2016.
+Véronique Ethier is the founder of the Plateau’s funky chocolate shop, Ernestine (previously named Noir Chocolat) opened in 2016.
 Inspired by one of her professors, her love story with chocolate started at cooking school.
 At Noir Chocolat, Véronique creates chocolates in bar and bonbons form but also cakes, cookies and more.
 Her flavours are simple yet well balanced and she aims to create an unpretentious and welcoming environment in her store and through her confections.